-In Grimm’s aptly named Bias Busters class, students have been researching, writing and editing a series of books that pose questions—100 of them per book—that help people learn more about the people they interact with nearly every day, including those with a different skin color, language or culture—everything from the food they eat to the clothes they wear.
+In Grimm’s aptly named Bias Busters class, students have researched, written, and edited a series of books or guides that pose questions—100 per book—that help people learn about the people they interact with nearly every day, including those with a different skin color, language or culture—everything from the food they eat to the clothes they wear.

 “The questions are basic and simple,” says Grimm, a former Detroit Free Press editor.
 “But they come from real people.
 They’re the questions people actually wonder about.”